-No recreation vehicles, travel trailers, or mobile homes shall be kept, placed, or maintained upon any private area at any time unless they are totally enclosed in a structure that is in scale and character with the house and site.
+No recreation vehicles, travel trailers, or mobile homes shall be kept, placed, or maintained upon any private area at any time unless they are totally enclosed in a structure that is in The DC may, as it deems necessary, require more extensive screening than that provided in section 3.03(1)(8) of The Restrictions.

+scale and character with the house and site.
 Limited parking for recreational vehicles is available in TSRA community parking facility.